After I completed the N scale Super Chief layout, I took a little time away from trains to play a bit with watercolors and urban sketching.

 The First Steps

-My initial research into Z scale was a bit disappointing.
 Despite the fact that it’s been around since the 1970’s, it seemed difficult to find products in which I had an interest.
 The hobby shops that I sometimes frequent have nothing in Z. And its Internet presence seems somewhat disjointed with only a few vendors selling a complete line of Z scale equipment.

 Another odd thing is that a search will often turn up videos and links that are very old, sometimes ten or more years!
 I think it's a bit weird that there isn't a lot of more recent information.
 I had really hoped to find a “getting started with Z scale” tutorial.
 I guess I'm writing my own.

-I finally found a vendor (zscalemonstertrains) who seems to sell a complete line of Z scale components from a large Japanese company, Rokuhan.
+I found a vendor (zscalemonstertrains) who seems to sell a complete line of Z scale components from a large Japanese company, Rokuhan.
 After a bit of research, I put a track plan together.

 A(nother) Trolley Layout